kswaldemar/gesture-recognizer/README.md

 qmake ..
 make
 ```
-Then launch interface in `gui/gesture-recognizer`
+Then launch executable in `gui/gesture-recognizer`

 ### Documentation

 To build doxygen documentation do in project source root:
 ```
-doxygen doxygen.conf
+doxygen
 ```
-Generated files will be placed in `./doc`
+Generated files will be placed in `./doc/doxygen`

 ## License

-This code is licensed under the [MIT license](./LICENSE)
+All work is licensed under the [MIT license](./LICENSE)